linkerd/website/linkerd.io/content/2/tasks/generate-certificates.md

 pods](/2/features/automatic-mtls), Linkerd needs to be provided with a trust anchor certificate and an issuer certificate with its corresponding key.

-When using the CLI to install, you can provide these through the `--indentity-*` family of flags.
+When using the CLI to install, you can provide these through the `--identity-*` family of flags.
 If you don't provide them, Linkerd will generate them for you.

-On the other hand when using Helm to install Linkerd, it's not possible to automatically generate them and you're forced to provide them.
+On the other hand when using Helm to install Linkerd, it's not possible to automatically generate them and you're required to provide them.

 You can generate these certificates using a tool like openssl or [step](https://smallstep.com/cli/).
 Following are the instructions specific for